Last updated on:

 Chrome provides the most reliable experience overall, Firefox excels at bypassing even print-restricted PDFs, and Edge works well for Windows users.
 If one browser fails, try another - Firefox typically succeeds when Chrome respects print restrictions.

-2. Google Drive: Convert to editable format while unlocking
+2. Google Drive: Convert to an editable format while unlocking

 Converting file to editable format